Aranesh22/SYSC3303A/README.md

 ### Testing
 * To ensure the reliability of our system, we used JUnit testing to test each class and subsystem.
+* We only focused on testing the key functionalities of each subsystem (i.e., whether the subsystem is able to produce/consume, its state is correctly updated), as it is too difficult to test thread-related aspects like synchronization with JUnit tests.

 ### Code Readability
 * We value writing clean, readable code and providing documentation.
 Each class and method includes JavaDoc comments to explain its purpose, inputs, and outputs.
 This help show our current understanding of the system and ensures that professors and TAs can easily understand and grade the system.